schreddies/schreddies.github.io/unsafeModernJsFrameworks.md

 ### VueJS

 Remember, the [Client side template injection with AnglarJS](https://portswigger.net/research/xss-without-html-client-side-template-injection-with-angularjs)?
-If not, go there.
-In Agluar 1.6, they removed whole sandbox thigh altogether, but last payload, from Sir Mario Heiderich ```{{constructor.constructor('alert(1)')()}}```.
+If not, I encourage you to do it right here, right now.
+In Agluar 1.6.x, they removed whole sandbox thigh altogether, but last payload, from Sir Mario Heiderich ```{{constructor.constructor('alert(1)')()}}``` should bring our attention.
 Elegant, isn't it?
 And right now, it works on VueJS because of template possibility and mixing clientside and serverside rendering [Great post with PoC on that](https://github.com/dotboris/vuejs-serverside-template-xss)

 ```javascript